-There were examples of good practice found throughout the inspection in relation to care records, audits and reviews, communication between residents, staff and other key stakeholders.
+There were examples of good practice found throughout the inspection in relation to care records and communication between residents, staff and other key stakeholders.

 No areas for improvement were identified in respect of this domain during the inspection.

 6.6 Is care compassionate?